-Through Council Policy No. C02-040, Corporate Governance - Risk-Based Management (the Policy), the City has adopted the risk management methodology as set out in the International Standard ISO 31000 Risk Management - Principles and Guidelines (ISO 31000).
+Through Council Policy No. C02-040, Corporate Governance - Risk Based Management (the Policy), the City has adopted the risk management methodology as set out in the International Standard ISO 31000 Risk management - principles and guidelines (ISO 31000).
 The Policy affirms the City's strategic commitment to building a risk management culture in which risks are identified and managed effectively.

-Established in August 2014, the Policy objectives of the City's Risk-Based Management (RBM) Program are to "...embed into corporate operations and reporting a systematic, proactive and ongoing process to understand and manage risk and uncertainty, and to communicate risk information throughout the City..."
+Established in August 2014, the objectives of the City's Risk Based Management (RBM) Program are to "...embed into corporate operations and reporting a systematic, proactive and ongoing process to understand and manage risk and uncertainty, and to communicate risk information throughout the City...."

-As described in the body of this report, significant progress has been made in achieving the objectives of the RBM Program, with further advances planned for 2017 and beyond.
+As described in the body of this report, progress continues to be made in achieving the objectives of the RBM Program, with further advances planned for 2018 and beyond.